ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 11, 2155:**

+Important announcement about package installation etc. coming up in a few minutes...

 **April 11, 1935:**

 If you are having trouble installing the packages, please contact me soon.
 Here is some information beyond what is in my R tutorial.